The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis

-Besides the velocity law and chemical composition, four fundamental input parameters are needed to define a model atmosphere: the effective temperature $T_*$ of the hydrostatic star, its surface gravity $g_*$, the mass-loss rate $\dot{M}$, and the stellar luminosity $L$.
-The effective temperature relates to $R_*$ and $L$ via the Stefan-Boltzmann law $L = 4\,\pi\,\sigma\,R_*^2\,T_*^4$.
+Beside the velocity law and chemical composition, four fundamental input parameters are needed to define a model atmosphere: the effective temperature $T_*$ of the hydrostatic star, its surface gravity $g_*$, the mass-loss rate $\dot{M}$, and the stellar luminosity $L$.
+The effective temperature relates to $R_*$ and $L$ via the Stefan-Boltzmann law: $L = 4\,\pi\,\sigma\,R_*^2\,T_*^4$.
 We stress that, for WR stars, $T_*$ may significantly differ from the photospheric effective temperature $T_\text{2/3}$, defined relative to $R_\text{2/3}$ at $\tau_\text{Ross} = 2/3$.
-When comparing to evolution tracks, which generally do not account for stellar winds, the parameters $T_*, g_*,$ and $R_*$ rather than $T_\text{2/3}, g_\text{2/3}$, and $R_{2/3}$ should be used \citep[see, e.g.,][]{Groh2014}.
-Gravity $g_*$ relates to radius $R_*$ and mass $M_*$ via the usual definition $g_* = g(R_*) = G\,M_* R_*^{-2}$.
-For the vast majority of WR models, the value of $g_*$ bears no significant effects on the synthetic spectrum, which originates primarily in the wind and is therefore not included in the fitting procedure.
+When comparing to evolution tracks, which generally do not account for stellar winds, it is $T_*, g_*,$ and $R_*$ - and not $T_\text{2/3}, g_\text{2/3}$ and $R_{2/3}$ - which should be used \citep[see e.g.,][]{Groh2014}.
+The gravity $g_*$ relates to the radius $R_*$ and mass $M_*$ via the usual definition: $g_* = g(R_*) = G\,M_* R_*^{-2}$.
+For the vast majority of WR models, the value of $g_*$ bears no significant effects on the synthetic spectrum, which originates primarily in the wind, and is therefore not included in the fitting procedure.
 The outer boundary is taken to be $R_\text{max} = 100\,R_*$ for O models and $1000\,R_*$ for WR models, which were tested to be sufficiently large.

 During the iterative solution, the line opacity and emissivity profiles at each radial layer are Gaussians with a constant Doppler width $v_\text{Dop}$.
 This parameter is set to $30$ and $100\,$\kms\, for O and WR models, respectively.
 In the formal integration, the Doppler velocity is decomposed to depth-dependent thermal motion and microturbulence $\xi(r)$.
 We assume $\xi(r)$ grows with the wind velocity up to \mbox{$\xi(R_\text{max}) = 0.1\,v_\infty$}, and set $\xi(R_*) = 20$ and 100\,\kms\, for OB and WR models, respectively \citep[e.g.,][]{Hamann2006, Shenar2015}.
 We assume a macroturbulent velocity of $30\,$\kms\, for all O components \citep[e.g.,][]{Markova2008, SimonDiaz2010, Bouret2012}, accounted for by convolving the profiles with radial-tangential profiles \citep[e.g.,][]{Gray1975}.
 Rotational broadening is typically accounted for via convolution with rotation profiles (see Sect.\,\ref{subsubsec:sinan}).
 The synthetic spectra are further convolved with Gaussians that mimic the instrumental profiles.